“We tried PPC. It didn’t work for us.”

 So the right thing to do is to look for long-tail keyphrases.
 Instead of “Teriyaki beef jerky”, maybe you try “Asian flavored beef jerky”.
 Instead of “gourmet beef jerky” you try “gourmet beef jerky on a budget”.
 Those phrases absolutely will get less traffic – way less.
 But if someone types it, and find you, your chances for conversion go up fivefold at least.

-Geotargeting – A lot of business are area specific, so geotargeting is obvious.
+Geotargeting – A lot of businesses are area specific, so geotargeting is obvious.
 No restaurant, dentist, shoe store or automotive garage wants to advertise to people who are too far away.
 But what about businesses that are NOT location specific?
 Is there value in using geotargeting on those?

 You bet your sweet teriyaki beef jerky there is.